 During the year ended June 30, 2008, the District revised its operating budget twice.
 The revision was planned, and was necessary because when the initial budget was prepared and adopted (a budget must be in place prior to the beginning of the fiscal year on July 1) details of student enrollment numbers, staffing levels, grant allocations, budget reinvestments and other significant information items were not yet known.
 When these items became known, the budget was revised to reflect them.
 This revision was made in December following the budget assumptions that were approved by the Board.
 A similar revision is made each year for the same reasons.

-The District's final general fund budget anticipated that revenues would exceed expenditures by \$35,475, the actual results for the year showed an increase of \$69,385.
+The District's final general fund budget anticipated that expenditures would exceed revenues by \$264,475, the actual results for the year showed a decrease of \$660,451.

 OTHER MAJOR FUNDS